SUPERMAN VS CAPTAIN MARVEL

 At the end of this adventure where Captain Marvel and Superman share the same body, they have a talk where they come clean about their respect for each other.
 And Superman states that he has always considered Captain Marvel his equal.
 Then they shake hands and both start to squeeze testing the others strength and ability to take it.
 It is never shown who was able to take it more before letting go.
 It’s very likely that there was no winner.

-This is the category that will list all alternate, fake or funny comic appearances of Superman fighting Captain Marvel.
+This is the category that will list all alternate time-line, fake or funny comic appearances of Superman fighting Captain Marvel.

-This is the category that will list all alternate, fake or funny comic appearances of Superman fighting Captain Marvel.
+This is the category that will list all alternate time-line, fake or funny comic appearances of Superman fighting Captain Marvel.